 The bigger concern for athletes is exercise-associated hyponatremia.
 This can be prevented (and reversed) by adding salt to water.

-Sodium is the main electrolyte lost through sweat, but active people should also strive to get enough potassium and magnesium—4.7 grams and 600 mg per day, respectively—to support blood pressure, muscle function, and energy production.
+Sodium is the main electrolyte lost through sweat, but active people should also strive to get enough potassium and magnesium.
+3.5–5 grams potassium and 400–600 mg magnesium per day are solid targets to support blood pressure, muscle function, and energy production.
 A minimally-processed diet goes a long way to hit those numbers.

 #2: Fewer muscle cramps